Shakeskeyboarde/wurk/packages/werk/README.md

 ## Features

-Werk is a framework for writing custom commands as [command plugins](#custom-commands), providing a common set of features to make tool development quick and easy.
-It is designed to be flexible and extensible, while still providing a consistent user experience.
-It can be used with single package projects, but has many features specific to monorepos.
+Werk is a framework for creating build and build-related commands as [command plugins](#custom-commands).
+Command implementors benefit from a well defined lifecycle, contextual information, and utilities.
+Command users can expect a baseline level of consistency and quality.

 - Workspaces
   - Information